-In honour of the Guide Dogs Victoria class of 2020, giant Guide Dog mascot Goldie - who stands at 3.5m tall - was dressed in a celebratory mortar board and gown outside the Melbourne Convention Exhibition Centre (MCEC) on the morning of Friday 11 December 2020.
+In honour of the Guide Dogs Victoria class of 2020, giant Guide Dog mascot Goldie - who stands at 3.5m tall - was dressed in a celebratory mortar board and gown outside MCEC on 11 December 2020.

 Goldie represented the 74 dogs who have graduated this past year, going on to make an incredible contribution and difference to the lives of Victorians – either as Guide Dogs supporting people with low vision or blindness, as Companion Dogs, Ambassadors Dogs or other meaningful careers.

 With each dog taking $50,000 to breed, raise and train, Goldie’s presence is also a nod of thanks to the many people involved in the Guide Dog journey – from Volunteer Puppy Raisers, to donors, corporate partners, and Guide Dog training staff.